echo-ex-altiora/data-analytics-power-bi-report910/README.md

 - Create two rectangles and arrange them in the top left corner of the page.
 These will serve as the backgrounds for the card visuals.
 - Add a card visual for the [Total Customers] measure we created earlier.
 Rename the field Unique Customers.

-Ive not figured out how to do this yet....

 - Create a new measure in your Measures Table called [Revenue per Customer].
 This should be the [Total Revenue] divided by the [Total Customers].
     - Revenue per Customer = [Total Revenue] / [Total Customers]
 - Add a card visual for the [Revenue per Customer] measure